newrelic/docs-website/src/data-dictionary/events/NrDailyUsage/subAccountId.md

 units: ID
 events:
   - NrDailyUsage
+  - NrUsage
 ---

-ID of the sub-account that is responsible for the stored event.
-When this attribute is present, subAccountId is the consumingAccountId.
+ID of the sub-account responsible for the stored event.
+When present, subAccountId is the consumingAccountId.

 This attribute is only present if the consuming account is a sub-account (not a master account).